dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 * sourmash works well because of combinatorics automatically picking discriminatory hashes.
 * NCBI is more confused than GTDB.

+Challenges:

+* FracMinHash has false negatives, so we have to be careful about conclusions about what k-mers _cannot_ do.
+* Do we want to make this (mostly) about FracMinHash, or not? :)

-### Many individual k-mers are genome specific, but not all genomes have perfectly informative k-mers
+### Many individual hashes are genome specific, but not all genomes have perfectly informative hashes

-We first ask, if we see a k-mer from the reference database in a metagenome, what is the likelihood of that k-mer being specific to a genome?
-And how many genomes have k-mers that uniquely identify that genome?
+We first ask, if we see a hash from the reference database in a metagenome, what is the likelihood of that hash being specific to a genome?
+And how many genomes have hashes that uniquely identify that genome?

 Consider a collection of the size of GTDB - 320,000 genomes with